TheyCallMeLinux/examples-ntfy/Readme.md

 ***

-1. **agent.sh** is basically the main script that launche the others twice (cronjob can only do each minute, so we recheck after 30s)
+1. **agent.sh** is basically the main script that launches the others twice (cronjob can only do each minute, so we recheck after 30s)

 2. *CPUload.sh* average load of the server